Continuous Interior Penalty stabilization for divergence-free finite element methods: Error estimates

 \subsection{An error estimate for the pressure}

-For regular enough solutions, that is, at least $H^3(\Omega)^d$ for the velocity, we prove an error approximation to the discrete pressure that depends on the velocity error estimate only, making it pressure-robust.
+For regular enough solutions and data, we prove an error bound for the pressure.
+This estimate includes, in the convection-dominated regime, a superconvergence result between the discrete pressure and the orthogonal projection of the exact pressure into the finite element space for $p$.
+As a consequence, an optimal-order error estimate for $p$ arises, with constants independent of the viscosity $\mu$.
 We denote by $\pi_h^{}:L^2(\Omega)\to Q_h^{}$ the orthogonal projector onto $Q_h$, and prove the analogue of \cite[Theorem 8]{BarrBurmanGuzman} for the present stabilization terms. \begin{theorem} Assume the hypotheses of Theorem~\ref{thm:error_global} hold.
 Then, there exists $C>0$, independent of $h$ and $\mu$, such that